StorySDK/web-sdk/README.md

      <script src="https://unpkg.com/react@18/umd/react.production.min.js" crossorigin></script>
      <script src="https://unpkg.com/react-dom@18/umd/react-dom.production.min.js" crossorigin></script>
      ```
-   - Check that the React version you're using is compatible with StorySDK (17.0.0 or higher)
+   - Check that the React version you're using is compatible with StorySDK (17.0.0 or higher, including React 19)
    - If you have multiple instances of React in your application, this may cause issues with hooks

 3. **Initialization issues**